-Heat oven to 350º F. Line a 9x13-inch metal baking pan with parchment paper.
+Heat oven to 350º F. Line a 9x13-inch metal baking pan with parchment.

-Using a hand mixer or electric stand mixer, beat together melted butter and brown sugar until blended.
-Add the eggs, tea and vanilla and continue beating until smooth.
+Using an electric mixer, beat together melted butter and brown sugar until blended.
+Add eggs, tea, and vanilla.
+Continue beating until smooth.

-In a separate bowl whisk together salt and flour.
-Add dry ingredients to wet ingredients and beat just until blended.
+In a separate bowl, whisk together salt and flour.
+Add dry ingredients to wet ingredients and beat until just incorporated.

-Spread the batter evenly in lined pan and bake 20 to 25 minutes until a toothpick inserted into the middle comes out relatively clean.
+Spread the batter evenly into prepared pan and bake 20 to 25 minutes, until a toothpick inserted into the middle comes out clean.
 Set aside to cool.

 Once cooled, frost with London Fog Frosting (recipe below) and cut into squares.